Cost-effective medical technologies for supporting infection management

-Medical technologies (medical devices and in-vitro diagnostics) can play a part in preventing and controlling resistance in four distinct ways:
+Medical technologies (medical devices and in vitro diagnostics) contribute to preventing and controlling AMR and HAIs, resulting in cost efficiencies in four distinct ways, illustrated below:

-4. Outbreak Management and surveillance to track, contain and prevent the spread of pathogens at local, hospital, regional, national and international level.
+4. Outbreak management and surveillance to track, contain, and prevent the spread of pathogens at all levels, from the hospital to international levels.
+Preparedness is a sound investment.

 Interactive Patient Pathway Timeline